how-to

 Theory alone is not enough.

-The strongest candidates almost always have at least one real crypto client, hands on exposure to wallets, tokens, and treasury activity, and experience documenting assumptions and judgment calls.
+The strongest candidates almost always have at least one real crypto client, hands-on exposure to wallets, tokens, and treasury activity, and experience documenting assumptions and judgement calls.

 • A Web3 startup